-Today, visitors can enjoy a visit to the Capitoline Museums , one of the "must see" museums in Rome located inside 3 palaces That surround trapezoidal square conceived by Michelangelo.
+Today, visitors can enjoy a visit to the Capitoline Museums, one of the "must-see" museums in Rome located inside 3 palaces that surround the trapezoidal square conceived by Michelangelo.
 In the center of the square is a bronze copy of Emperor Marcus Aurelius - the original can be seen inside the museum.

 There is much of interest to see today inside the basilica: the central bronze doors are of Roman origins from the Senate House (the Curia), at the left end of the porch is a statue of Roman Emperor Constantine discovered among the ruins of the Baths of Diocletian.

-Trastevere is the charming neighborhood Rome across the Tiber River , as the name Indicates in Latin: "trans Tiberium "translates to" beyond the Tiber".
+Trastevere is the charming neighborhood of Rome across the Tiber River, as the name Indicates in Latin: "trans Tiberium "translates to" beyond the Tiber".

-The most popular square is Piazza Santa Maria in Trastevere, thusly named after the beautiful church of Santa Maria in Trastevere That Is perhaps one of the oldest churches in Rome since 4th Century AD and Likely where the first Mass was openly Celebrated in Rome.
+The most popular square is Piazza Santa Maria in Trastevere, named after the beautiful church of Santa Maria in Trastevere.
+This is perhaps one of the oldest churches in Rome since the 4th Century AD and likely where the first Mass was openly celebrated in Rome.

-The lovely fountain in the center of the square that attracts quite a gathering on its steps is the original work for Donato Bramante with later additions by Gian Lorenzo Bernini and Carlo Fontana, but it's believed That a fountain Has Been here since the 8th century.
+The lovely fountain in the center of the square that attracts quite a gathering on its steps is the original work of Donato Bramante with later additions by Gian Lorenzo Bernini and Carlo Fontana.
+However, it is believed that this fountain has been here since the 8th century.

-Your last day in Rome will not be complete without a stop on top of Janiculum Hill for a sweeping view of Rome below to admire it from the vantage point of Its popular terrace.
-From church domes and the dome of the Pantheon .... to ancient monuments and modern buildings, you will see Rome stretched out before you ... one of the most memorable ways to enjoy at the end of your Rome in 3 Days tour.
+Your last day in Rome will not be complete without a stop on top of Janiculum Hill for a sweeping view of Rome below to admire it from the vantage point of this popular terrace.
+From church domes and the dome of the Pantheon to ancient monuments and modern buildings, you will see Rome stretched out before you.
+This is one of the most memorable ways complete your Rome in 3 Days tour.

 * COLOSSEUM TICKETS (Fast Track Tickets)